kashankippi/project-2/readme.md

 # NEW PROJECT
-This project eas created from local system.
+This project was created from local system.